 The cameras and the drive

-DiPane: As mentioned above, Vivint's proprietary cameras -- especially the outdoor ones -- are expensive.
+DiPane: As mentioned above, Vivint's proprietary cameras, especially the outdoor ones, are expensive.
 They're nice gadgets, providing features like automatic deterrent messages if they sense motion and hardwiring to a Wi-Fi bridge inside to give them better connection.
 Plus, having them professionally installed saves a big headache.
-But I honestly can't imagine spending $400 on an outdoor camera when I could get top-of-the-line ones from Arlo for just over half that -- or even solidly designed ones from .
+But I honestly can't imagine spending $400 on an outdoor camera when I could get top-of-the-line ones from Arlo for just over half that -- or even solidly designed ones from Wyze for $24.

-When I asked Vivint about the high price on the camera, a spokesperson said, "The Vivint Doorbell Camera Pro has better build quality [than more affordable competitors], a 4K HDR sensor and edge analytics that give you faster AI and notifications, unique deter technology, professional installation and the assurance that if anything goes wrong, we'll fix it."
+When I asked Vivint about the high price on the camera, a spokesperson laid out its features.
+"The Vivint Doorbell Camera Pro has better build quality [than more affordable competitors], a 4K HDR sensor and edge analytics that give you faster AI and notifications, unique deter technology, professional installation and the assurance that if anything goes wrong, we'll fix it," the spokesperson said.

 Many of the specs don't sound quite as impressive when lined up against a competitor's.
 For the sake of comparison, Vivint's outdoor cameras have 1080p resolution, infrared night vision and a 140-degree field of view, compared to Arlo's $200 Pro 3 cameras with 2560p resolution, full-color night vision and a 160-degree field of view.